seninp/GOTTCHA2/README.md

 independent and signature-based metagenomic taxonomic profiling tool that has significantly smaller FDR than other profiling tools.
 This program is a wrapper to map input reads to pre-computed signature databases using BWA-MEM and/or to profile mapped reads in SAM format.
-(VERSION: 2.0 Beta)
+(VERSION: 2.0 ALPHA)

 optional arguments: